Keynote Speakers

 Georges Pompidou European Hospital and Necker Children’s Hospital

-Talk Title: From Data to Decisions: Building Learning Health Systems in Hospitals
+Talk Title: From Data to Decisions: Building Learning Health Systems in a Rare Disease Oriented Hospital

 Hoifung Poon, PhD